frederic-perez/AmE-dictionary/data/dictionary.md

 __hubcap__ _n_ :two::hammer: (hubcaps) :es: tapacubos
 __hubhub__
 __hubris__ _n_ :dart::nine::m: Excessive pride or self-confidence; arrogance. _Syn_ pride, vanity, arrogance, conceit, self-importance, haughtiness, conceitedness _Intellectual hubris._
-__huckster__ _n_ :six: /HUCK-ster/A huckster is someone who tries to sell you something that’s not very well made, or isn’t worth the price.
+__huckster__ _n_ :seven: /HUCK-ster/A huckster is someone who tries to sell you something that’s not very well made, or isn’t worth the price.
 If someone tries to sell you a bottle of Love Potion \#9, call him a huckster.
 A person who is aggressive or dishonest in selling. _The jewelry that the huckster was peddling was obviously imitation._
 __huckterism__
 __huddle<sup>1</sup>__ _n_ :six: __1__ A densely packed group or crowd, as of people or animals. __2__ _Football_ A brief gathering of a team’s players behind the line of scrimmage to receive instructions for the next play. __3__ A small private conference or meeting.
 __huddle<sup>2</sup>__ _vt_ :five: (huddled) __1__ To crowd together, as from cold or fear. __2__ To draw or curl one’s limbs close to one’s body: huddled under the blanket while watching television. __3__ _Football_ To gather in a huddle. __4__ _informal_ To gather together for conference or consultation.